72 Hour Emergency Kit Checklist

 - Other Documents (as deemed necessary)

-Emergency kits should be kept in waterproof containers , backpacks, bags, etc. and should be easy to carry.
+Emergency kits should be kept in waterproof containers, backpacks/bags, etc. and should be easy to carry.
 The items should be checked every six months and rotated as necessary.
-If you have pets and/or small children then make sure to include additional items such as pet food , diapers, formula, etc. are included in your kit as well.
+If you have pets and/or small children then make sure that additional items such as pet food, diapers, formula, etc. are included in your kit as well.